Don’t Touch Me: the Dos and Don’ts of Physical Adjustments in Class

 DO: Get Assistant Certified

 If you want to be good at assisting—or be a yoga teacher’s assistant—set aside a weekend or two to learn how to do it.
-You may not have spent a lot of time assisting in yoga teacher training, so extra overview will be beneficial.
+You may not have spent a lot of time assisting in yoga teacher training, so an extra overview will be beneficial.

 assisting yoga class

-At an Assistant workshop or training weekend, you’ll learn about the alignment, anatomy and adjustments suitable for each asana (pose).
+At an Assistant workshop or training weekend, you’ll learn about the alignment, anatomy, and adjustments suitable for each asana (pose).
 You’ll be better prepared to help other yogis deepen and advance their practice, safely and carefully.

 DON’T: Critique Too Much